Calmoon/osu-LWin-Keybind/README.md

 # osu-LWin-Keybind
 An AutoHotKey script for using the left Windows key as a keybind in the rhythm game osu!.

-It makes it emulate the X key only while in-game; when not, it acts normally.
+It makes it emulate the Z key only while in-game; when not, it acts normally.
-That means you have to bind whatever it is you want the LWin key to do, to X instead.
+That means you have to bind whatever it is you want the LWin key to do, to Z instead.

 Uses AutoHotInterception because for some reason the LWin key is disabled at a very low level in osu!, so more absolute emulation is needed.
 Using just AutoHotKey for this only <i>kinda</i> works, but this works perfectly.